TruCol/Decentralised-Venture-Capital-Protocol/README.md

 transactions are automated.
-An ideal application of this protocol would include a method to verify the SAAS service is developed as expected, e.g. a streaming service that provides access to all songs in spotify, through hashrate.
+An ideal application of this protocol would include a method to verify the SAAS service is developed as expected, e.g. a streaming service that provides access to all songs in spotify, through (randomized) file hashes.
 This verification is considered out of scope.

 Secondary risk is that this contract is hacked: